gpbl/SwiftChart/README.md

 chart.add(series)
 ```

 By default, the values on the x-axis are the progressive indexes of the passed array.
-You can customize those values by passing an array of `(x: Float, y: Float)` touples to the series’ initializer:
+You can customize those values by passing an array of `(x: Float, y: Float)` tuples to the series’ initializer:

 ```swift
 // Create a new series specifying x and y values